 Dressing appropriately in Oman is extremely important.
-Women should wear lose clothing with arms and legs always covered.
+Women should wear loose clothing with arms and legs always covered.
 If a skirt is worn it should at least be below the knee but wearing trousers is a preferable option.
-A head scarf also needs to be worn in the more conservative areas.
+A headscarf also needs to be worn in the more conservative areas.
 The dress code is less strict for men, although it’s not a good idea to wear shorts, ripped jeans or slogan t-shirts.

 There are several distinct dialects of Arabic which are spoken in Oman, such as Baharna Arabic, Dhofari Arabic, Gulf Arabic, Omani Arabic, Shihhi Arabic, as well as Modern Standard Arabic.

-Arabic is written with the Arabic alphabet, which is an abjad script and is written from right to left.
+Arabic is written in the Arabic alphabet, which is an abjad script and is written from right to left.

 Invitations to visit an Omani home are common.
 It’s polite to take a small gift if you are invited for a formal meal.
 It’s polite to remove your shoes at the door and it’s advisable to accept whatever form of food or drink is offered, as refusal can cause offence.

 Conversations would normally revolve around the following subjects: where you are from, your age, marital status, number of children, religion, what you do for a living and your reasons for visiting Oman.